emericg/WatchFlower/README.md

 [![License: GPL v3](https://img.shields.io/badge/license-GPL%20v3-blue.svg?style=flat-square)](http://www.gnu.org/licenses/gpl-3.0)

-WatchFlower is a plant monitoring application that reads and plots datas from your Xiaomi / MiJia "Flower Care", "Ropot" and "Bluetooth temperature and humidity sensor" devices.
+WatchFlower is a plant monitoring application that reads and plots datas from your Xiaomi MiJia "Flower Care" and "Ropot" devices.
+It also works great with many Bluetooth thermometers!
 It works with international and Chinese Xiaomi devices, doesn't require an account creation, your GPS location, nor any other personal datas from you!

 It works on Linux, macOS, Windows, but also Android and iOS!
 Prebuilt binaries are available on the "release" page.